A topic from the subject of Introduction to Chemistry in Chemistry.

 3. Dip the glowing copper wire into the organic liquid sample.

-4. Heat the wire and sample gently for a few seconds.
+4. Carefully heat the wire and sample gently for a few seconds.
+(Note: Avoid excessive heating to prevent uncontrolled burning.)

-5. Place a glass tube over the burning sample to collect gases.
+5. Place a glass tube over the burning sample to collect the gases produced.

 6. Pass the collected gases through limewater solution.

-- Heating the copper wire: The copper wire is heated to high temperatures to promote the combustion of the organic compound.
+- Heating the copper wire: The copper wire acts as a catalyst, increasing the rate of combustion of the organic compound.

 Significance: